maxdod/ArduinoNtripClient/README.md

 Produces a ros topic /rtcm thru a connection to rosserial_server socket node

+To setup:

-To setup: change the caster name, the mountpoint and the credentials.
+1) change the caster name, the mountpoint and the credentials.

+char casterHost[] = "*******"; // ip or name of caster server int casterPort = 2101;         // usually this
+char mountPoint[] = "******"; // mountpoint (depends by the caster) char casterUser[] = "----";       // user
+char casterUserPW[] = "----";     // password

+2) Change the ggaSentence based on you position.
+Many Caster servers require this data to send back the corrections:
+The caster send the corrections by the station nearest to you in order to maximize the precision.

+To generate the string based on your position you can use this web site: https://www.nmeagen.org char ggaSentence[128] = "$GPGGA,111452.559,4225.436,N,01152.952,E,1,12,1.0,0.0,M,0.0,M,,*6C";

-          set the address of rosserial_server socket
+3) set the address of rosserial_server socket

+IPAddress server(192, 168, 6, 208);   // Change the rosserial socket ROSCORE SERVER IP address
+const uint16_t serverPort = 11411;    // Set the rosserial socket server port

+4) on the computer where Ros is running launch:

  roslaunch rosserial_server socket.launch to start the socket server

+5) I assume that ublox launch file is running

 for Ublox gps device use the following drivers: https://github.com/ros-agriculture/ublox_f9p that support rtcm corrections

+The Arduino & ethernet plug :

 ![IMG_7922](https://github.com/maxdod/ArduinoNtripClient/assets/39596051/a0ced7e8-87bc-4e2a-a360-8055bf8ea5c6)

 Arduino pin connection